-Solid oxide fuel cells (SOFCs) use a solid material, most commonly a ceramic material called yttriastabilized zirconia (YSZ), as the electrolyte.
+Solid oxide fuel cells (SOFCs) use a solid material, most commonly a ceramic material called yttria-stabilized zirconia (YSZ), as the electrolyte.
 Because SOFCs are made entirely of solid materials, they are not limited to the flat plane configuration of other types of fuel cells and are often designed as rolled tubes.
-They require high operating temperatures (800-1000 °C) and can be run on a variety of fuels including natural gas.
-[46]
+They require high operating temperatures (800-1000 °C) and can be run on a variety of fuels including natural gas.^[5]

 SOFCs are unique since in those, negatively charged oxygen ions travel from the cathode (positive side of the fuel cell) to the anode (negative side of the fuel cell) instead of positively charged hydrogen ions travelling from the anode to the cathode, as is the case in all other types of fuel cells.
 Oxygen gas is fed through the cathode, where it absorbs electrons to create oxygen ions.
 The oxygen ions then travel through the electrolyte to react with hydrogen gas at the anode.
 The reaction at the anode produces electricity and water as by-products.
-Carbon dioxide may also be a by-product depending on the fuel, but the carbon emissions from an SOFC system are less than those from a fossil fuel combustion plant.
-[47] The chemical reactions for the SOFC system can be expressed as follows: [48]
+Carbon dioxide may also be a by-product depending on the fuel, but the carbon emissions from an SOFC system are less than those from a fossil fuel combustion plant.^[44] The chemical reactions for the SOFC system can be expressed as follows:^[45]

-Anode reaction: $2H_2 + 2O^{2-} \rightarrow 2H_2O + 4e^-$ Cathode reaction: $O_2 + 4e^- \rightarrow 2O^{2-}$ Overall cell reaction: $2H_2 + O_2 \rightarrow 2H_2O$

-SOFC systems can run on fuels other than pure hydrogen gas.
-However, since hydrogen is necessary for the reactions listed above, the fuel selected must contain hydrogen atoms.
+Anode reaction: $2H_2 + 2O^{2-} \rightarrow 2H_2O + 4e^-$ Cathode reaction: $O_2 + 4e^- \rightarrow 2O^{2-}$ Overall cell reaction: $2H_2 + O_2 \rightarrow 2H_2O$ for the reactions listed above, the fuel selected must contain hydrogen atoms.
 For the fuel cell to operate, the fuel must be converted into pure hydrogen gas.
-SOFCs are capable of internally reforming light hydrocarbons such as methane (natural gas),^[49] propane and butane.^[50] These fuel cells are at an early stage of development.^[51]
+SOFCs are capable of internally reforming light hydrocarbons such as methane (natural gas), [46] propane and butane.
+[47] These fuel cells are at an early stage of development.^[48]